Work (Iggy Azalea song)

 A number of music critics consider the song to be among Azalea's best output, namely praising her flow and the depth of the lyrical content.
-Commercially, "Work" became a sleeper hit; it peaked at number 17 on the UK Singles Chart and number 54 on the US Billboard Hot 100, but was certified silver and platinum by the British Phonographic Industry (BPI) and Recording Industry Association of America (RIAA), respectively.
+Commercially, "Work" became a sleeper hit; it peaked at number 17 on the UK Singles Chart and number 54 on the US Billboard Hot 100, but was certified gold and platinum by the British Phonographic Industry (BPI) and Recording Industry Association of America (RIAA), respectively.
 "Work" became one of the lowest peaking songs to receive a sales certification in Australia where it reached number 79 and was certified gold by the Australian Recording Industry Association (ARIA).

 An accompanying music video was directed by Jonas & François and released on 13 March 2013.
 Inspired by several films, it features Azalea performing twerking sequences and a recreation of Vanessa Ferlito's lap dancing in the 2007 film, Death Proof.
 The video earned Azalea a nomination for Artist to Watch at the 2013 MTV Video Music Awards, and was praised by critics for its fashion, and portrayal of the song's lyrics.
 Among her live performance staples, Azalea promoted the single with live renditions on Britain & Ireland's Next Top Model and Nikki & Sara Live.
 It was also included in the set list for her The New Classic Tour (2014).
 A number of remixes were commissioned for the single's release, including an official remix featuring American rapper Wale.